GSA/ficam-federation/_design/00_index.md

 ============================

+You should consider these topics when designing your Agency's Federation.

 ## Federation Process

-You will see these common steps during a typical IdP based federation transaction:
+You will see these common steps during a typical **Identity Provider (IdP)** based federation transaction:

 1. **Request Access**: You request access to the Service Provider (SP) application.
-2. **Redirection**: The SP redirects you to the Identity Provider (IdP) application.
+2. **Redirection**: The SP redirects you to the IdP application.
 3. **Authentication**: The IdP prompts you for your credential (e.g., username and password).
 The IdP validates your identity.
 4. **Data Sharing**: The IdP redirects you back to the SP and shares your information via an _Assertion_.
 5. **Access Granted**: The SP verifies the assertion and allows you access.

 The above example scenario is also known as _SP initiated federation_.
 In case of an _IdP initiated federation_, you will access the IdP directly eliminating the redirection steps 1 and 2.

-If you are using your PKI credentials (PIV or PIV-I card), you may present those credentials to the SP directly assuming that the SP is capable of validating the credentials.
+If you are using your **PKI credentials (PIV or PIV-I card)**, you may present those credentials to the SP directly assuming that the SP is capable of validating the credentials.

 1. **Request Access**: You request access to the SP application by presenting your PKI credential.
 2. **Validation**: SP verifies that you posses a valid certificate in your PKI credential.